Mulugu Ramalingeswara Varaprasad Siddhanti

-Mulugu Ramalingeswara Varaprasad Siddhanti (1957 – 23 January 2022), also known as Mulugu Siddhanti, was is an astrologer from Hyderabad, India.
-He was known for narrating weekly horoscopes, astrology, and panchangam on various Telugu TV channels in Telangana and AP, India.
+Mulugu Ramalingeswara Varaprasad Siddhanti (1957 – 23 January 2022), also known as Mulugu Siddhanti, was an astrologer from Hyderabad, India.
+He was known for narrating weekly horoscopes, astrology, and panchangam on various Telugu language TV channels in Telangana and Andhra Pradesh, India.

 Life and work

 He was born in 1957 in Guntur.
 His grandfather Mulugu Naga Lingaiah, who was an astrologer himself, is said to have established “Shaiva Peetham” in Guntur in 1889 which was later managed by Mulugu’s father, Mulugu Viswanatham.
 After Mulugu Siddhanti's death, his only daughter Smt.
 Mulugu Sivajyothi took on the reins of the management of Peetham.

 Mulugu's astrology on TV was widely viewed by Telugu speakers across the world.
 Because of his successful zodiac-based predictions, he had a good following in politics, business and the film industry.

 Vellampalli Srinivas, Endowments Minister said: "Through the astrology of noted astrologer Mulugu Ramalingeswara Varaprasad many people have prospered."
 L V Subramanyam, Ex-Andhra Pradesh Chief Secretary, said that with vast astrological knowledge, Mulugu Siddhanti was working for the benefit of the community.
 Mulugu was honored with the title Jyothishya Sastra Vignana Visarada.